 Sony RX100 IV versus Sony RX10 II

 The Sony Cyber-shot DSC-RX100 IV and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were officially introduced in June 2015.
 Both the RX100 IV and the RX10 II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony RX100 IV and the Sony RX10 II.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 IV – represents the basis for the calculations across all the size and weight measures).